 Last occurrence (top): at base of Aquitanian Stage (3% up, 23Ma, in Aquitanian stage).
 Data source: Total of range of species in this database

-First occurrence (base): at base of Danian Stage (0% up, 66Ma, in Danian stage).
+First occurrence (base): near base of Danian Stage (7% up, 65.7Ma, in Danian stage).
 Data source: Total of range of species in this database

 Plot of occurrence data: